byo/bswieckidev-blog/content/post/2019-07-14-k-dag-university.md

   some kind of digital signing could be used as a form of proof of accomplishment
 - Knowledge points (points in the DAG) may be of different kinds:
-   * Some knowledge points are milestone ones and group together smaller terms (like mathematics groups geometry, trigonometry and amny others)
+  - Some knowledge points are milestone ones and group together smaller terms (like mathematics groups geometry, trigonometry and any others)
-   * Some knowledge points are sequentially chained - i.e. steps to achieve one greater point but split into smaller parts to ease the learning process
+  - Some knowledge points are sequentially chained - i.e. steps to achieve one greater point but split into smaller parts to ease the learning process
-   * Knowledge point may describe some short topic - i.e. 5-minute
+  - Knowledge point may describe some short topic - i.e. 5-minute
     lecture with easy to understand definition
-   * Knowledge point may also be some sort of example to clarify previously shown term
+  - Knowledge point may also be some sort of example to clarify previously shown term
-   * Knowledge point may be an excercise that helps memorizing a term
+  - Knowledge point may be an exercise that helps memorizing a term
-   * Knowledge point may also be a test that has to be passed in order to mark the point as mastered (this I berlieve would require some digital signature to proove the test has been passed)
+  - Knowledge point may also be a test that has to be passed in order to mark the point as mastered (this I believe would require some digital signature to prove the test has been passed)
 - The form / kind of knowledge points may be freely adjusted to the knowledge that needs to be presented.
-Some terms may require a lot of examples and excercises to be mastered, some could require only a brief explanation, some may present a lot of terms which have to be mastered one by one
+Some terms may require a lot of examples and exercises to be mastered, some could require only a brief explanation, some may present a lot of terms which have to be mastered one by one
 - Some major terms could have different set of "paths" (or